bicCluster/learning-cluster/README.md

 ## <a name="install-subnet">Establish Subnet</a>

 Notice: during the entire process (even after you finish this part), you’d better not reboot any of the four machines after you have done with following establish subnet steps, otherwise you may lose your network connection and need to install the OS once again (Welcome for the notes if you could solve this problems without reinstalling OS).
-There are two ways, which is DHCP and static IP, to setup connection between `losamalos` and the other threes machine `alpha`, `beta` and `gamma`.
+There are two ways, which is DHCP and static IP, to setup connection between `losalamos` and the other threes machine `alpha`, `beta` and `gamma`.
 Static IP is easier and safer, so the following step instruction is based on static IP method.
 If you want to use DHCP, please refer to the instruction below the `Steps` part.
 ### Steps

 1. Connect servers physically, through the switch and network adapter ports on each machine.